veganhacktivists/animalsupportbot/README.md

 # Requirements

-Requirements can be found in `requirements.txt`
+Tested on Python 3.6.9 using a virtualenv.
+Requirements can be found in `requirements.txt`.

 ```sh
 pip install -r requirements.txt